-A Provident Fund withdrawal form, formally known as a PF withdrawal form, is a document which allows concerned individuals to access the funds accumulated in accounts related to EPFO schemes.
+A PF withdrawal form, short for Provident Fund withdrawal form, is a document that allows concerned individuals to access the funds accumulated in accounts related to EPFO schemes.

 The list of schemes is – Employee Provident Fund (EPF), Employee Pension Scheme (EPS), and Employees Deposit Linked Insurance (EDLI) Scheme.
 These schemes are facilitated by the Employees’ Provident Fund Organisation (EPFO), an organisation under the governance of the Ministry of Labour and Employment.